 Sundram explained that she found a rental that would accommodate the family and she made an inquiry.
 The host responded that the apartment was available and sent a $1,048 invoice for the prepayment of the rental.

-Full disclosure: Sundram has volunteered in the research department at Elliott Advocacy in the past.
+Full disclosure: Sundram volunteers in the research department at Elliott Advocacy.
 So she is well versed in the critical importance of making all rental payments within the VRBO system.
 She paid for the apartment and soon received confirmation of the family’s Christmas getaway.

 Her vacation rental problem hadn’t revealed itself.
 Yet.